Cazra/TentaGL/README.txt

 TentaGL is a Javascript framework for creating games and interactive data visualizations with WebGL.
 TentaGL is developed and tested using the Chrome web browser on a 64-bit Windows 7 computer.
-I plan to extend support for the framework in Firefox by major version 1.
+I also make an effort to maintain support for TentaGL in Firefox and on Mac computers.
 I do not plan to extend support to Microsoft Internet Explorer.

 Requirements: